-Monsoon depressions (MDs) bring substantial monsoon rainfall to northern 12 and central India.
-These events usually form over the Bay of Bengal and travel 13 across northern India toward Pakistan.
-Using European Centre for Medium-14 Range Weather Forecasting Interim Reanalysis, an MD tracking algorithm, 15 and an objective identification method, we find that about 40% of MDs in-16 teract with northerly intrusions of dry desert air masses as the MDs traverse 17 the subcontinent.
-MD interactions with dry intrusions are often preceded by 18 positive potential vorticity anomalies on the subtropical jet and low level an-19 ticyclonic anomalies over the north Arabian Sea.
-Dry intrusions nearly halve 20 the precipitation rate in the southwest quadrant of MDs, where MDs rain the 2 most.
+Monsoon depressions (MDs) bring substantial monsoon rainfall to northern and central India.
+These events usually form over the Bay of Bengal and travel across northern India toward Pakistan.
+Using European Centre for Medium-Range Weather Forecasts interim reanalysis, an MD-tracking algorithm, and an objective identification method, the authors find that about 40% of MDs interact with northerly intrusions of dry desert air masses as the MDs traverse the subcontinent.
+MD interactions with dry intrusions are often preceded by positive potential vorticity (PV) anomalies on the subtropical jet and low-level anticyclonic anomalies over the north Arabian Sea.
+Dry intrusions nearly halve the precipitation rate in the southwest quadrant of MDs, where MDs rain the most.
 However, dry intrusions increase the rainfall rate near the MD center.
-22 Similarly, ascent is reduced west of the MD center and enhanced at the MD 23 center, especially in the upper troposphere.
-The reduced ascent west of MD 24 centers is likely attributable to changes in vertical shear reducing differential 25 cyclonic vorticity advection.
-Dry intrusions slightly reduce MDs' propagation 26 speed.
-For the mid-upper level vortex, this can be explained by anomalous 27 westerlies reducing propagation by adiabatic advection.
-For the lower tropo-28 spheric vortex, it is likely that reduced diabatic generation of PV plays a role 29 in slowing propagation, along with reduced adiabatic advection.
-30
+Similarly, ascent is reduced west of the MD center and enhanced at the MD center, especially in the upper troposphere.
+The reduced ascent west of MD centers is likely attributable to changes in vertical shear reducing differential cyclonic vorticity advection.
+Dry intrusions slightly reduce MDs' propagation speed.
+For the mid- to upperlevel vortex, this can be explained by anomalous westerlies reducing propagation by adiabatic advection.
+For the lower-tropospheric vortex, it is likely that reduced diabatic generation of PV plays a role in slowing propagation, along with reduced adiabatic advection.